csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

   +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-- Payload Length - For Curve25519, the public key is 32 octets, so
-  the Payload Length field will be 40.
-For Curve448, the public key
-  is 56 octets, so the Payload Length field will be 64.
+- Payload Length - For  ML-KEM-768, the public key is XYZ octets, so the Payload Length field will be XYZ.
+For  ML-KEM-1024, the public key is XYZ octets, so the Payload Length field will be XYZ.

-- The Key Exchange Method is 35 for ML-KEM-768 or 36 for
+- The Key Exchange Method is 35 for ML-KEM-768 or 36 for ML-KEM-1024.
-  ML-KEM-1024.

-- The Key Exchange Data is the 32 or 56 octets as described in
-      Section 6 of [RFC7748].
+- The Key Exchange Data is the 32 or 56 octets as described in Section 6 of [RFC7748].

-Explain how the initiator message will include ML-KEM public key is encoded as raw bytes on-the-wire format (https://www.rfc-editor.org/rfc/rfc8031.html uses the X25519 encoding (search for encoding")).
-KEi(1) is the Keygen and public key encoded as
-KEr(1) is the encaps with the ciphertext encoded as.
-Then initiator decapsulates
-Both sides reach SK(1) = ss.

-## PRoposal

-ADDKE [ EDNOTE: Update hre or remove ]
+IKE_INTERMEDIATE fragmented as per {{?RFC7383}} carrying ML-KEM in rfc9370 of how to combine it.

 ## Key derivation